🧑💻 GitHub 🗄️ LinkedIn 📙 Google Scholar

 Employment History 💼

-Engineered a method for edit-tolerant video authentication to combat fake media.
-Coordinated with stakeholders to translate theoretical cryptographic techniques into practical, efficient methods for video processing capable of executing in just a few seconds.
-This is a UK RISE funded project scheduled for presentation in September 2025.
+Led engineering on a method for edit-tolerant video authentication to combat fake media.
+Coordinated with a multidisciplinary team to translate theoretical cryptographic techniques into practical, efficient methods for video processing capable of signing and verifying videos in real time (signing at 78 frames-per-second, verifying at 109 frames-per-second).
+This is a UK RISE funded project presented at the 2026 RISE Collaborative Research Showcase & Spring School and (upcoming) CRANE 2026.

 Postgraduate Teaching Fellow, University of Birmingham